Topological Autoencoders: Discussion and Conclusion

 In our experiments, we observed that our method is uniquely able to capture spatial relationships between nested high-dimensional spheres.
 This is relevant, as the ability to cope with \emph{several} manifolds in the domain of manifold learning still remains a challenging task.
 On real-world data sets, we observed that our topological loss leads to competitive performance in terms of numerous quality metrics~(such as a density preservation metric), while \emph{not} adversely affecting the reconstruction error.
 In both synthetic and real-world data sets, we obtain interesting and interpretable representations, as our method does not merely pull apart different classes, but tries to spatially arrange them meaningfully.
 Thus, we do not observe mere distinct ``clouds'', but rather entangled structures, which we consider to constitute a more meaningful representation of the underlying manifolds~(an auxiliary analysis in Supplementary Section~\ref{sec:Topological distances} confirms that our method influences topological features, measured using PH, in a beneficial manner).

-\textbf{Future work} Our topological loss formulation is highly generalizable; it only requires the existence of a distance matrix between individual samples~(either globally, or on the level of batches).
+\paragraph{Future work} Our topological loss formulation is highly generalisable; it only requires the existence of a distance matrix between individual samples~(either globally, or on the level of batches).
 As a consequence, our topological loss term can be directly integrated into a variety of different architectures and is \emph{not} limited to standard autoencoders.
-For instance, we can also apply our constraint to variational setups~(see Figure~\ref{fig:VAE} for a sketch).
+For instance, we can also apply our constraint to variational setups~(see Figure~\ref{fig:VAE} for a sketch) or create a topology-aware variant of principal component analysis~(dubbed ``TopoPCA''; see Table~\ref{tab:supp_results} for more details, as well as Figures~\ref{fig:FMNIST all methods}, \ref{fig:MNIST all methods}, and \ref{fig:CIFAR all methods} for the corresponding latent space representations).
 Employing our loss term to more involved architectures will be an exciting route for future work.
 One issue with the calculation is that, given the computational complexity of calculating $\vr_{\epsilon}(\cdot)$, for higher-dimensional features, we would scale progressively worse with increasing batch size.
 However, in our low-dimensional setup, we observed that runtime tends to grow with decreasing batch size, i.e.\ the mini-batch speed-up still dominates runtime~(for more details concerning the effect of batch sizes, see Supplementary Section~\ref{Supp:batch_size}).
 In future work, scaling to higher dimensions could be mitigated by approximating the calculation of persistent homology~\citep{Choudhary18, Kerber13, Sheehy13} or by exploiting recent advances in parallelising it~\citep{Bauer14, Lewis15}.
 Another interesting extension would be to tackle classification scenarios with topology-preserving loss terms.
 This might prove challenging, however, because the goal in classification is to increase class separability, which might be achieved by \emph{removing} topological structures.
 This goal is therefore at odds with our loss term that tries \emph{preserving} those structures.
 We think that such an extension might require restricting the method to a subset of scales~(namely those that do not impede class separability) to be preserved in the data.